callumpit/Sudoku_Solver/README.md

 * Loop untill no free squares have a single domain value:
     * get list of empty quares
     * for each empty square:
-      * check its domain according to all of its binary constraints, if it is single valued, set to this value.
+      * check its domain according to all of its binary constraints, if it is single valued, set to this value
+    * if no domain was single valued propagation is complete